 9. Tarot Cards Can Be Used for Other Things Besides Readings

+- To Meditate.
 Tarot is perfect as a focus for meditation.
-Sit with your chosen card and visualize yourself entering the card and conversing with any people you meet.
-Or meditate on the properties of a particular Major Arcana card.
+Sit with your chosen card and visualize yourself entering the card and conversing with any figures you meet or meditate on the properties of a particular Major Arcana card.

+- To Cast Spells.
 Tarot is great for adding a bit of extra power to spellcasting.
-Simply choose the card or cards that reflect what you are trying to achieve with your spell and lay them in sight, while you perform the ritual.
+Simply choose the card or cards that reflect what you are trying to achieve with your spell and lay them in sight while you perform the ritual.
 Discover how to do it here: How to Use Tarot Cards for Spells and Rituals.